 Developing employees breeds strong retention along with increased productivity:

 - Are the leaders of your business helping and nurturing virtual and on-premise employees?

 - Is your workforce able to perform at its highest level in a virtual environment?

 - How will your employees stay productive and engaged within their work teams in a virtual or physical environment?

 - Does your organisation understand who in the current workforce is best fit for these new career paths?

 - Is there sufficient flexibility available to support your workforce with external pressures?

 In the last stage of the life cycle, an individual can leave the organisation as an employee for many reasons.
 It may be a new job within the business, retirement, new employment, redundancy, etc. When an employee leaves a company, this can affect other employees almost akin to a bereavement.

 So, what can we learn from their exit?

-Workforce planning is about collecting information, analysing it, and finding our what the new demands are.
-You then will need to set actions that will help build on the existing workforce, to help meet these new demands.
+Workforce planning is about collecting information, analysing it, and finding out what the new demands are.
+You then need to set actions that will help build on the existing workforce, to help meet these new demands.